This post suggests a general approach to applying these FAC Tweaks.

 The FAC tuning is now ready to use.

-Now that all the partial changes have been corrected, you will hear no hiccups in the tuning related to an error at a partial change.
+Now should hear no hiccups in the tuning related to an error at a partial change!

-Now that there is a complete two-octave A2-A4 midrange with no partial changes, if you want, you can tune some selective notes within that A2-A4 two octave range so you can check to see if you might want to contract or expand the A2-A4 double octave.
+Now that there is are no partial change issues to worry about, if you want, you can tune some selective notes within that A2-A4 two octave range to see if you might want to contract or expand the A2-A4 midrange stretch.

 {Once you decide which notes you want to tune regularly to make these checks, you may want to create a tuning sequence of just those notes.
 Using a tuning sequence can be a handy time saver.
 You can see how to create a sequence here: Using a Sequence